 A report notifies the Title IX Coordinator of behavior that might indicate sexual misconduct.
 Reports are kept in a secure location and used to offer help and to improve campus safety.
 They are not formally investigated unless they indicate a pattern, predator, threats, violence, or weapons.

 A complaint is filled out by a person who has experienced alleged sexual misconduct and wants the university to take action (to mediate or investigate with possible sanctions).
 A SHARE confidential resource or Campus Sexual Assault Advocate can help the person fill out the complaint.

 Anyone may report sexual misconduct or a Title IX policy violation to the university by:

 - Contacting the Title IX Coordinator: Shaniqua Crawford (phone: 920-832-7496; office: Room 101 Brokaw Hall), email: email@example.com.

 - Contacting Campus Safety: 920-832-6999 (x6999).

 - Making a report to other college employees (e.g., Responsible Employees or Campus Securities Authority designees: staff, faculty, Residence Life, campus security, or a student).
 All University employees (with the exception of Confidential Resources) who become aware of incidents or allegations of sexual misconduct are Responsible Employees.
-University employees include Resident Life Advisors (RLAs).
+University employees include Community Advisors (CAs).
 Responsible Employees must report the matter to the Title IX Coordinator.
 All Lawrence University employees are encouraged to completed yearly Title IX training as well as Bystander Intervention training.